 The Transitory Sound and Movement Collective, founded by artistic director Lynn Lane, brings musicians, sound artists, dance artists, spoken word and visual artists together to collaboratively create immersive and experiential evenings of sound, movement, and visual art through a guided improvisational process.
 Each performance is a unique and spontaneous composition that is created by the process of consideration and response of each artist to the overall whole and concept.
 It truly becomes an unspoken conversation through structured improvisation.

-Lynn Lane (electronics/synthesizers)
+Lynn Lane (guitar/electronics/other things)

-Peg Nosek (life)
+Peg Nosek (life/inspiration)

 Julia Fox (soprano)

-Dr. Ingrid Gerling (violin)
+Ingrid Gerling (violin)

 Thomas Frey (clarinet)

-Caitlin Merhtens (harp)
+Caitlin Mehrtens (harp)

 Brandon Bell (percussion)